MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 **Using the Bundle Generator tool**

-In order to use the Bundle Generator tool, the PRI config file created for the package needs to be manually updated to remove the `&lt;packaging&gt;` section.
+In order to use the Bundle Generator tool, the PRI config file created for the package needs to be manually updated to remove the `<packaging>` section.

-If you're using Visual Studio, refer to [the **Ensure that resources are installed…** topic on MSDN](https://msdn.microsoft.com/en-us/library/dn482043.aspx) for information on how to build all languages into the main package by creating the files `priconfig.packaging.xml` and `priconfig.default.xml`.
+If you're using Visual Studio, refer to [the **Ensure that resources are installed...** topic on MSDN](https://msdn.microsoft.com/en-us/library/dn482043.aspx) for information on how to build all languages into the main package by creating the files `priconfig.packaging.xml` and `priconfig.default.xml`.

 If you're manually editing files, follow these steps: